 Historically, tattoo removal was akin to scratching out the face of your ex in an (otherwise) beloved group photo.
 Due to leaps and bounds in technological advances, however, laser tattoo removal is equal to using computer software to remove the aforementioned-past-lover’s smug grin completely out of the picture.
-Tattoo cover up is like placing a sticker on top of that crooked grin.
-Whether or not one is pleased with the results of a cover up depend on a few factors, including the size, color, and age of the unwanted piece, the skill of the new artist, and whether the new design is truly an improvement.
+Tattoo coverup is like placing a sticker on top of that crooked grin.
+Whether or not one is pleased with the results of a coverup depends on a few factors, including the size, colour, and age of the unwanted piece, the skill of the new artist, and whether the new design is truly an improvement.

-One of our employees share their first-hand experience with a bad cover up.
+One of our employees shares their first-hand experience with a bad coverup.

 “Take it from me, you may just make things worse: I had a green tribal design sprawled across my upper back.
 It was my first tattoo, which I got in New Hampshire a week after I turned 18…by a man named Hobo.
 I know, I know, what could possibly have gone wrong?